Dismiss Modal

 • Don't put weight on the injured foot if it hurts to do so, or if you were told to keep weight off the injury.

 • Keep the wound clean and dry.
-Don't get the wound wet until you are told it's OK to do so.
+Don't get the wound wet until you are told it's okay to do so.
 If the area gets wet, gently pat it dry with a clean cloth.
 Replace the wet bandage with a dry one.

 • If a bandage was applied and it becomes wet or dirty, replace it.
 Otherwise, leave it in place for the first 24 hours.